jonorichards/jonorichards.github.io/_projects/2025-04-15-VJInterface.md

 ## Building An Accessible VJ Interface

-Through my creative sessional work with disabled artists at [Under The Stars](https://underthestars.org.uk/) I co-developed an assessible VJ system for workshop participants to use at gigs and their regular nightclub events.
+Through my creative sessional work with disabled artists at [Under The Stars](https://underthestars.org.uk/) I co-developed an accessible VJ system for workshop participants to use at gigs and their regular nightclub events.
 The project was realised over several months, while iterating and testing it with the group.
 This project has been a great success, allowing those who would not usually have access to this kind of technology to improvise thier own unique visual content along with music.

 The system has now been used at numerous events such as [Tramlines Festival](https://tramlines.org.uk), gigs at [Yellow Arch Studios](https://yellowarch.com) and the organisations own bi-monthly nightclub at [The Leadmill](https://leadmill.co.uk).